7 Ways to Protect Against Gum Disease

 4. A Healthy Diet

+Nothing helps more in preventing gum disease than .
+Be sure to avoid sugary foods and drinks as they lead to tooth decay and gum damage.
 Eating a balanced and nutritious diet filled with vitamins and minerals boosts your immunity and helps ward off many diseases, including gum disease.
-Try incorporating foods that are high in collagen, beta carotene, and omega-3s for the best results.
+Try incorporating foods that are high in collagen, beta carotene, and omega-3s for best results.

-5. Increase Your Vitamin C Intake
+5. Increased Vitamin C Intake

 Vitamin C deficiency is one of the leading causes of gum disease.
-Including more Vitamin C in your diet not only helps prevent gum disease but can also help treat any symptoms you might have.
+Including more Vitamin C in your diet not only helps prevent gum disease, but can also help treat any symptoms you might have.
 Vitamin C has healing properties that can stop your gums from swelling or bleeding while stabilizing loose teeth.

-6. Drink Water
+6. Plenty of Water

 7. Dental Sealants